 The module named presentation generator generates presentations of the courses, which were produced with the course-editor (see Figure 1 for a detailed overview of the modules).
 The courses to be presented are composed of lessons, that are an enumeration with a fixed sequence of MediaBricks.
 Lessons are realized by a LOM object, that references all containing MediaBricks by their metadata objects with a HasPart relation.
 Vice-versa the referenced MediaBricks of a lesson references the lesson by IsPartOf relation.
 Both types of relations used to build lessons are part of the LOM specification.
 The tree-like structure of the courses, where leaves always contain MediaBricks, results in the possibility to refer to lessons as parts of lessons.
 This rule defines sublessons in lessons.
 Without this sublessons there would not be any possibility to compose MediaBricks to a complex structured learning resource like books or lectures.
 Figure 3a shows a part of a slightly abstracted structure of a course.
 It should explain the logical context of lessons and courses.
-The file-formats HTML and PDF are primarily suitable for the automatic generation of presentations of these courses.
 We assume a learning scenario with a learner working with the computer, but also another scenario, where the leaner uses a portable printed version of courses without any computer.
 From this, two in principle different requirements emerge for the presentations.
 That leads to two different solutions for the generation of presentations.